dfinance/dvm/README.md

 ### Optional arguments:

-Optional arguments have higher priority than [environment variables][], so overrides their if specified.
+Optional arguments have higher priority than [environment variables][], and override them when specified.

 - `--log` - same as `DVM_LOG`
 - `--log-color` - same as `DVM_LOG_STYLE`